The storm has displaced more than 70,000 people in the southern Philippines

 In addition to those killed, there are 159 people missing, spokeswoman Mina Marasigan of the Philippines’ national disaster management agency said Sunday.

-Tembin’s second landfall Saturday night was over Balabac Island, at the southern tip of Palawan province.
+Tembin, also known as Vinta in the Philippines, made a second landfall Saturday night over Balabac Island, at the southern tip of Palawan province.

-Forecasters warned residents to brace for high winds and heavy rain, the same conditions that devastated parts of Mindanao hours earlier.
+Forecasters warned residents to brace for high winds and heavy rain – conditions similar to those that devastated parts of Mindanao hours earlier.

 Tembin initially struck Friday, dropping more than 140 millimeters (5.5 inches) of rain in some parts of Mindanao, overwhelming artificial dams and sending floodwaters from mountainous areas down to communities below.